frovedis/frovedis/doc/tutorial/tutorial.md

 workers.
 It is difficult to write such kind of programs using only dvectors and/or dunordered_map.

+In addition, local view of data distribution makes it much easier to vectorize the program.

 Therefore, we provide other kind of distributed variable: `node_local<T>`, which is a kind of "node local variable".
+This is the most basic data type of Frovedis; matrix library, machine learning library and dataframe library heavily depend on it.

 Please look at the example in "src/tut2.7-1".

     auto l1 = frovedis::make_node_local_broadcast(v);